 Please talk to us immediately if you have any concerns.
 If you need more than a few words at the beginning or end of the day, we will arrange a convenient time.
-If you are working and do not bring your child to school, please send in a note and we will telephone you to talk through any concerns you may have.
+If you are working and do not bring your child to school, please send in a note or ring our office staff and we will telephone you to talk through any concerns you may have.